Heritage Trades

 Thinking, Planning, Communicating

 Technical mastery is paired with the ability to think, communicate, and plan.
-Students learn to read and produce technical drawings, apply mathematical principles used daily in the trades, and manage real-world projects through estimating, scheduling, and coordination.
+Participants learn to read and produce technical drawings, apply mathematical principles used daily in the trades, and manage real-world projects through estimating, scheduling, and coordination.
 They engage directly with existing buildings — assessing condition, diagnosing failures, and executing repairs using both traditional and modern techniques.
 Conservation is not treated as theory, but as practice: hands-on, evidence-based, and accountable to history.

 Real Work